Business terms and conditions for FAVI.co.uk

 11.3.
 The Provider may assign its rights and obligations arising from the Service Agreement to a third party, whereas the User agrees with such assignment.

-11.4.
-The Service Agreement, incl. the Terms of Business, shall be archived by the Provider in electronic form and is not publicly available.
+11.5.
+The Service, including the Terms and Conditions, is archived by the Provider in electronic form and is not publicly accessible.

 FAVI a.s.